Super Tour: Set and lighting

-The Super Tour was designed to be "fast-paced, bright, high tech, and overwhelming", according to lighting director Rob Sinclair.
+The Super Tour was intended to be "fast-paced, bright, high tech, and overwhelming", according to lighting designer Rob Sinclair.
 Pet Shop Boys' long-term collaborator Es Devlin was the creative director, and Andrew Turner designed the laser display.

 Circles were the central motif, based on the circle logo on the album cover of Super.
 Concentric LED rings, ranging from 5 to 28 feet in diameter, hung behind the performers.
 Light from the rings was diffused through a translucent backdrop, which served as a projection surface for video content, and lasers were used to produce a halo effect.

 Colours changed throughout, with a blue theme for "Home and Dry" (2002), green for "Vocal" (2013), and red for "It's a Sin" (1987).
 Lasers provided the primary source of light at times, with only a followspot on singer Neil Tennant.
 Video projections included Rubik's Cube shapes during "The Pop Kids" (2016) and acid house smiley faces and dollar signs for "Opportunities (Let's Make Lots of Money)" (1985).

 During the opening number, the duo were revealed onstage via a pair of rotating circular set pieces that doubled as projection surfaces.
 For the finale, colourful, glowing balloons were suspended above the stage.